Maintenance of the International Space Station: 2018 – Leak in Soyuz Orbital Module

-2019–ongoing – Pressure leak
+2019 – ongoing – Pressure leak

 In September 2019, a higher-than-normal air leak was detected on the station.
 In August 2020, after the leak had slightly increased, ISS crew started investigating the issue.
 On 29 September 2020 the leak was isolated in the Zvezda Service Module.
 The leak was tracked down on 15 October and an attempt was made to patch it.
 Another leak in the same section has led to consideration of sealing off the affected section a using oxygen reserves, but this would impact the overall operation of the ISS.
 Despite multiple attempts of investigating and sealing the leaks over several years, they are still present as of February 2025.
 Roscosmos is limiting the use of the affected area and takes extra measures during cargo operations on the docked Progress spacecrafts.
 Risks related to the leak are classified as both high likelihood and high consequence.
 On June 13th 2025 Roscosmos stated that following the repair efforts earlier in the month, the Zvezda Service Module has been completed sealed.
 However, later analysis indicated there was another leak in the transfer chamber of Zvezda, although now at a much smaller rate.
+In January 2026 NASA spokesperson confirmed that pressure inside the chamber has become stable, however new leaks were reported following unloading of Progress MS-34 in May 2026.